onaio/gisida/README.md

 4. `SUPERSET_CONFIGS` **(Optional, Gisida React Private)**: This object holds the properties necessary to interact with superset mainly to load the iframes.
 The following properties for this object are available

 - `iframes`: Used to display the dashboard.
-The keys are the dashboard tab names and the links as the values
+The keys are the dashboard tab names and the links as the values.
+More information can be found at the [How to set up a superset dashboard documentation](https://github.com/onaio/gisida-react-private/blob/master/docs/superset-dashboard.md)

 ```json
  "SUPERSET_CONFIGS": {